 - renovations or repairs

-- research or feasibility studies
+- research, feasibility studies or training programs

 - projects previously funded through Open Door

-***NEW IN 2018*** Projects involving Deaf artists and artists with disabilities may apply for an additional TAC grant by completing the Accessibility Expenses section of the Stage Two application.
+Projects involving Deaf artists and artists with disabilities may apply for an additional TAC grant by completing the Accessibility Expenses section of the Stage Two application.
 A TAC Accessibility grant will provide up to a maximum of $5,000 towards accessibility costs incurred during the project for artists involved with the project.
 Accessibility costs include but are not limited to: ASL interpretation, audio description, closed captioning, communications assistants, and attendant care.

 Discover more TAC grants